tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-07-07-handover-design-notes.md

 Both the POM view and the HOMD view share the same main tables.
 These are Upcoming handovers, Handovers in progress, Overdue tasks and COM allocation overdue.

 * Cases appear on the Upcoming table 8 weeks before the COM allocation date
-* They move from Prepare to In progress on the date of COM allocation, even if a COM has not been allocated.
-If a COM is allocated early, it should move to the In progress tab
+* They move from Upcoming to In progress on the date of COM allocation, even if a COM has not been allocated.
+If a COM is allocated early, the case should move to the In progress tab
 * If a case is missing COM details after the COM allocation date, it should remain on the In progress table.
 However, it should also be displayed on the COM allocation overdue table.
 Once a case is allocated a COM, it should be removed from this table
 * A case should stay on the In progress table until the release date is reached.